 Not only is fast food bad for your waistline but it’s also bad for your skin.
 We all know fast food isn’t great for us, it’s the cause of so many health problems but it just tastes so good!

 If you’re fighting acne, overly processed, fatty foods aren’t your friends.
-Foods with high saturated fats and processed ingredients can disrupt your hormonal balance and blood sugar levels and show itself on your skin.
-So do you best to cut back or get rid of fast food all together.
+Foods with high saturated fats and processed ingredients can disrupt your hormonal balance and blood sugar levels and show themselves on your skin.
+So do your best to cut back or get rid of fast food altogether.

 4. Foods rich in omega-6 fats

 Eating a diet of large amounts of omega-6 fatty acids and not enough omega-3 fatty acids, can cause inflammation and acne.
 Eating foods with high amounts of vegetable oils, processed fillers and inflammatory sugars pushes your body into an inflammatory state, which can worsen acne.